K7413dS433d/Engage-Bakery/README.md

    ```
 3. Open `index.html` in your preferred web browser.

+> [!NOTE]
-> **Note**: This website is not responsive and is designed for desktop viewing only.
+> This website is not responsive and is designed for desktop viewing only.

 <br>